LLDB mainline

 57 // ___Z is a clang extension of block invocations

-58 if (name.startswith("___Z"))
+58 if (name.starts_with("___Z"))

 60